Customer Service Escalations

 Cinch Service Delay

-Parts ordered by Cinch delayed
+Parts ordered by Cinch are delayed

 Service Provider Delay

-Missed appointments, delayed installation, or parts ordered by SP not received
+Missed appointments, delayed installation, or parts ordered by SP not received.

 Claim Credit Dispute